 -BANJJO, A..D., LAWALL, O..
 A. and SONGONUGA,, E. A., 2006, The nutritional value of fourteen species of edible insects in Southwestern Nigeria, African Journal of Biotechnology Vol. 5 (3), pp. 298-301

 -Dr. Vét.
 BROGARD J., 1992, Les maladies des reptiles, Ed. du Point vétérinaire, Maisons-Alfort ,2e ed. ,320 pp.

 Herve Saint DizierVisit Website

-Hervé Saint Dizier was born in 1971 and has kept and bred many gecko species for over 15 years.
+Hervé Saint Dizier was born in 1971 and has kept and bred many gecko species since 1998.
 Some of his articles were already published by the French Reptile Hobbyists association and by the Global Gecko Association, he was also the chief Editor of the latter for more than 3 years.
 He runs his own reptile forum in France which is the second one by order of importance in this country.
 He has particularly worked with the Uroplatus genus as well as with many African and Middle East gecko species.
 His private breeder's name is Thorr Geckos.